Plants for Shade

 Cowslip Primula veris

-Primula are happy growing in shady areas and look particularly good planted around shrubs and streams.
+Primula will grow well in partial shade but only in soil which is moisture retentive, they will struggle in dry shade.
+Primula look particularly good planted around shrubs and streams.
 This is the humble cowslip, our native Primula veris.

 Shuttlecock ferns

-Ferns grow well in shade and in damp areas.
+Ferns grow well in shade, both in dry and damp areas.
 Ferns look especially attractive in early spring as the fronds unfurl and also grouped together, as illustrated, these are shuttlecock ferns.

 A Shade-loving plant which is a magnet for bees and pollinators